KevinWorkman/HappyCoding/tutorials/android/_posts/2018-01-06-hello-world.md

 Android Studio is the official IDE for Android development, recommended and supported by the Android team.
 It's possible to write Android code with other editors, but Android Studio will be the easiest to setup, so let's go with that for now.

-Go [here](https://developer.android.com/studio/index.html) to download Android Studio and then go  [here](https://developer.android.com/studio/install.html) for installation instructions.
+Go to [android studio - index](https://developer.android.com/studio/index.html) to download Android Studio and then go  [android studio - install](https://developer.android.com/studio/install.html) for installation instructions.
 Open Android Studio after the installation completes.
 If a "welcome wizard" pops up, click through and choose the standard installation and whatever theme you want, and then click the `Finish` button.

 ![Android Studio welcome screen](/tutorials/android/images/hello-world-1.png)